Leave It to Beaver (film)

-Leave It to Beaver is a 1997 American comedy film based on the television series of the same name.
+Leave It to Beaver is a 1997 American comedy film directed by Andy Cadiff, based on the 1957–1963 television series of the same name.
 Many in-jokes and sub-plots relating to the series are adapted for the film.
 It features many of the original regular characters, most played by new actors, with some cameos by the original TV cast.
-Universal Pictures released the film on August 22, 1997.
+The film was released by Universal Pictures on August 22, 1997.

 Plot

-The movie opens with a bakery truck driving down the street, and Beaver and Wally riding together on the latter's bicycle, delivering morning newspapers.
-Beaver tosses the newspapers wildly into the air with both hands: one of them plops into wet cement, others land on two roofs, one into a dog's mouth, one into a birdbath, one onto a cat, one into a man's leaf-vacuum nozzle, and one onto a painter's head.
-Then the leaf vacuum explodes and throws dirt through the bakery truck driver's window, causing him to slam on the brakes and have his sticky pies thrown about.
-Beaver and Wally apologize and ride away.

-Beaver has his heart set on a bike in a store window but does not think Ward and June will buy it for him.
-Eddie Haskell tells him that if he flatters Ward by signing up for football, he will get it on his birthday.
-Beaver joins the football team and endures the practices, despite his disadvantage of being smaller than his teammates.
-He even goes so far as to refuse Ward reading him a bedtime story and kissing him goodnight.
-He looks forward to his first game.
-Ward is glad he signed up for football, but his first game ends poorly when he is tricked into passing the ball to a kid on the opposing team, whom he remembered as a friend from summer camp.
-When he celebrates his birthday, he is presented with the new bike, as well as a computer from his great aunt.
+Beaver has his heart set on a bike in a store window.
+Eddie Haskell, Wally's best friend, tells him that if he flatters Ward by signing up for football, he will get it for his birthday.
+He joins the football team and endures the practices, despite his disadvantage of being smaller than his teammates.
+He even goes so far as to refuse to let Ward read him a bedtime story and kiss him goodnight.
+When he celebrates his birthday, he is presented with the new bike, as well as a computer from his great-aunt.